The ultimate foodie guide to London

 The dynamism of London’s food landscape means there’s something to suit every style and budget.
 Splurge on a fine dining feast at Hélène Darroze at The Connaught – the three-Michelin-starred restaurant at one of the city's swankiest hotels – or enjoy some wallet-friendly bites from beloved Taiwanese spot Bao, which has branches across the city.

-A juicy stacked sandwich by Crunch at The Kitchens in Old Spitalfields Market; succulents bites by Dumpling Shack, also at The Kitchens
+A juicy stacked sandwich by Crunch at The Kitchens in Old Spitalfields Market; inventive serves at FlipDog in Old Street

 Decadent desserts and dreamy drinks